fastapi/typer/docs/tutorial/first-steps.md

 The main visual difference between a *CLI option* and and a *CLI argument* is that the *CLI option* has `--` prepended to the name, like in "`--size`".

 A *CLI option* doesn't depend on the order because it has a predefined name (here it's `--size`).
-This is because the CLI app is looking specifically for a literal `--size` parameter or "flag", with that specific "name" (here the specific name is "`--size`").
+This is because the CLI app is looking specifically for a literal `--size` parameter (also known as "flag" or "switch"), with that specific "name" (here the specific name is "`--size`").
 The CLI app will check if you typed it or not, it will be actively looking for `--size` even if you didn't type it (to check if it's there or not).

-In contrast, the CLI app is not actively looking for the *CLI argument* with a text "`./myproject`", it has no way to know if you would type `./myproject` or `./mysuperawesomeproject` or anything else.
+In contrast, the CLI app is not actively looking for the *CLI argument* with a text "`./myproject`", it has no way to know if you would type `./myproject` or `./my-super-awesome-project` or anything else.
 It's just waiting to get whatever you give it.
 The only way to know that you refer to a specific *CLI argument* is because of the order.
 The same way that it knows that the first *CLI argument* was the `name` and the second was the `lastname`, but if you mixed the order, it wouldn't be able to handle it.

 Instead, with a *CLI option*, the order doesn't matter.

 Also, by default, a *CLI option* is *optional* (not *required*).

+So, by default:

+* A *CLI argument* is **required**
+* A *CLI option* is **optional**

+But the *required* and *optional* defaults can be changed.

+So, the main and **most important** difference is that:

+* *CLI options* **start with `--`** and don't depend on the order
+* *CLI arguments* depend on the **sequence order**

 !!! tip
-    In this example above the *CLI option* `--size` is just a "flag", it's a boolean value, `True` or `False`.
+    In this example above the *CLI option* `--size` is just a "flag" or "switch" that will contain a boolean value, `True` or `False`, depending on if it was added to the command or not.

     This one doesn't receive any values.
 But *CLI options* can also receive values like *CLI arguments*.
 You'll see how later.